 4. Spray magnesium oil on the area of your pain.
 Supplements often don’t work overnight.
 It typically takes months for you to notice the benefits.
 Magnesium oil, however, is absorbed very quickly into your skin, relaxing muscles almost instantly.
 Magnesium oil is best sprayed after a shower, rubbing it thoroughly on the skin.
 Leave it to absorb for about 30 minutes before wiping off any residue it leaves behind.

 In summary, when you’re in a pinch for pain relief, remember: hydration, ice/heat alternation, neck/back stretches, magnesium oil, and Oska Pulse.
-These are not long-term substitutions for an anti-inflammatory diet and exercise.
-All work together!
-But rather, these 5 things can potentially give you some faster results when needed.

 If you’ve found this helpful, don’t keep it to yourself!
 Share this article via the social media icons below and help others find some pain relief as well.